 We’re all about independent horror.
 That means, we’re looking for horror films made by small indie studios, and even student filmmakers.
 Independent filmmakers are the lifeblood of the Horror genre.
 Commercial horror is a genre often stuck in a rut; it’s the independent filmmakers who innovate and create new horrific ideas, and who become the new masters of horror.
-Clive Barker, Wes Craven, Eli Roth, John Carpenter, and many more notable names, all came out of left field with small indie films that changed the face of horror.
+Clive Barker, Wes Craven, Eli Roth, Kathryn Bigelow, John Carpenter, Jennifer Kent, and many more notable names, all came out of left field with small indie films that changed the face of horror.
 More than any other genre, horror relies on new filmmakers with new ways to scare us.
 It’s our goal to showcase and foster the next generation.

 Are you part of that next generation of horror masters?
 Submit your short or feature-length horror (or dark fantasy/horror-oriented urban fantasy) film to us through FilmFreeway.
 We chose FilmFreeway as our submission platform because they embrace independent filmmaking, as well as new technologies, and they make it easy for filmmakers to submit their project to the best film festivals around the world.